 This is criminal!
 Absolutely criminal.
 We are both the perpetrator and the victim!

-Let me be clear what I am NOT implying – blaming: the government, capitalism, work in general, greedy corporations, insert-your-villain.
+Let me be clear what I am NOT blaming: the government, capitalism, work in general, greedy corporations, insert-your-villain.
 All of these have some role and influence – good and bad, but by far the most powerful carrot on the proverbial stick is our own imagination!
 The image of future us, “killing it”, getting everything we’ve ever dreamed of from our work.
 And maybe this isn’t everyone.
 Maybe some folks, some lucky minority, are totally clear-eyed on why they work, under zero delusion about why they’re doing what they’re doing.
 Maybe it’s totally selfless and they understand EXACTLY the lifelong trade they make – and it’s all quite harmonious.
-But I am certain for many, (I see it), we fly into our careers with this dim expectation that magic awaits – because mostly everyone else is doing the same.
+But for many, we fly into our careers with this dim expectation that magic awaits – because mostly everyone else is doing the same.
 Everyone is hunting for magic and we rarely-if-ever question if that magic actually exists.
 And while there ARE many moments of peak satisfaction, they always fade fast, don’t they?

 So, Why Work?

 This a simply a plea to hold the question in your mind.